-- 38 It would not provide more appropriate reserve classifications to the land. - 39 It would not help in the long-term improvement, development and protection of historic features on the reserves. - 40 This report recommends Option 1 for addressing the matter, as it provides appropriate historic classification to the reserves with historic features, whilst making one parcel recreation reserve, providing a greater degree of flexibility to its management.
+- 39 It would not provide more appropriate reserve classifications to the land. - 40 It would not help in the long-term improvement, development and protection of historic features on the reserves. - 41 This report recommends Option 1 for addressing the matter, as it provides appropriate historic classification to the reserves with historic features, whilst making one parcel recreation reserve.